kinematica/physics-simulations/README.md

 * `git remote add <name> <url>` Add a new remote repository
 * `rm -rf <git directory>` Delete a git working directory without complaints

+## Modularity of Visual Style

+Modularity is good.
+Uniform style is good.
+Here is a list of frequently used objects and primitive shapes that can and should be made modular.

+- [ ] photons (as seen in the special relativity demo)
+- [ ] colours (the general colour palette for lines, etc; this way we can eventually do nifty things like using themes without too much trouble)
+- [ ] stroke-widths (same idea as above)

+There's likely a good way to use css with this, which we should figure out.